FaisalST32/fs-lightbox/README.md

 ### Usage:

-* To use the lightbox you can simply add a reference to the .js file and the .css files in your webpage.
+* To use the lightbox you can simply add a reference to the .js file at the end of the body of your html and the .css file in the head of your html page.

 * In the img tag of the image that you want to be a part of the lightbox, add a class **fs-lightbox**.
 For example, "&lt;img src="image.png" class="fs-lightbox" /&gt;"